jrbyrnes/User_Threading/README.md

 make
 ```

-If using an x86_64 architecture, an executable "Threading Example" will be created.
+If using an x86_64 architecture, an executable "ThreadingExample" will be created (within `build/lib`).
 Running this will demonstrate how the threading library works.

 ## Disclaimer